 - Buyable startups are designed specifically to create a new product or service and eventually sell it to another company.
 Plenty of tech-focused companies and apps, such as WhatsApp, start as buyable startups.

-- Social entrepreneurship startups work toward social change and aren’t driven primarily by financial growth.
+- Social entrepreneurship startups work toward social change and aren’t driven primarily by financial growth, though unlike nonprofits they are for-profit companies.
 Toms shoe company is one example of a social entrepreneurship startup.

 What’s a small business?

 A small business is a privately owned company, whether the business structure is a sole proprietorship, partnership, or corporation.
 Your small business may be a restaurant, food truck, or cleaning service, or it may provide event planning, bookkeeping, landscaping, online courses, copywriting, or email marketing services.
 It can be in any type of business category, whether you’re creating products, selling them, or offering a service.

 While small businesses can have up to 1,500 employees, about 89 percent employ 20 or fewer workers.
 To be considered a small business, the venture also needs to be for-profit, independently owned and operated, and not be nationally dominant in its field, according to the US Small Business Administration (SBA).
 Small businesses also tend to sell within a local market and form personal relationships with customers.